mircokroon/minecraft-world-downloader/README.md

 - Minecraft version 1.12.2 // 1.13.2 // 1.14.1

 ### Basic usage
-[Download](https://github.com/mircokroon/minecraft-world-downloader/releases) the latest release and execute the jar file using:
+[Download](https://github.com/mircokroon/minecraft-world-downloader/releases) the latest release and execute the jar file using the commandline by running:
 ```java -jar world-downloader.jar -s address.to.server.com```

 Then connect to ```localhost``` in Minecraft to start downloading the world.
 The world will be saved to the ```world/``` by default.